-Presented by themselves, they paint a distorted picture of the Christian life.
-The Christian life takes place in the context of self-sacrificial community.
+Presented by themselves, they paint a distorted picture of life with God.
+It only takes place in the context of self-sacrificial community.
 Outside of that, individually-focused concepts are thwarted; for His purpose is not primarily about you or me, but about His Bride.

-No, this is not to say that God does not care about you individually – and if you’re not living in close-knit biblical Kingdom community that your life is a waste.
-For He cares about the parts of His Bride in the same way and with the same intensity that He cares about Her as a whole.
+No, this is not to say that God does not care about you individually – and if you’re not living in close-knit Christian community that your life is a waste.
+He cares about the parts of His Bride in the same way and with the same intensity that He cares about Her as a whole.

-So, when you’re having those “deep thought” moments about the meaning of life, I encourage you to think about it in the way that Randy Frazee puts it in The Connecting Church 2.0 when he says:
+So, every time you come back to thinking about what the purpose of life is, I encourage you to think about it in the way that Randy Frazee puts it in his book The Connecting Church 2.0.
+He says:

 The Scriptures tell me I should begin with God’s story and then move to our story before I can truly find my story in the world or hope to know who I really am.

 Discovering God’s purpose for us comes down to where we seek it out.
 If you want to know what God wants you to do with your life, you will find it within what God wants to do with creation and with everyone in creation.